freenas/freenas-docs/userguide/system.rst

 Click :guilabel:`FETCH AND INSTALL UPDATES` to immediately download and install an update.

+.. tip:: There is an option to view a prompt to save the system :ref:`save_config` configuration file before installing an update.
+   Click |ui-settings| and :guilabel:`Preferences`.
+Unset the :guilabel:`Hide "Save Configuration" Dialog Before Upgrade` option and click :guilabel:`UPDATE SETTINGS` to enable this prompt.
+   **WARNING:** Always secure the system configuration file!
+This file contains all passwords used on the %brand% system and can be used to exploit the system.

 A confirmation window appears before the update is installed.
 Set :guilabel:`Apply updates and reboot system after downloading` and click